juwujaren2/AndroidAppConverter/Assignment4/Documentation/Manual.md

 ![Distance Converter App](https://github.gatech.edu/gt-omscs-softeng/6300Spring16juwujaren6/blob/master/Assignment4/Documentation/DistanceConverter.png "Distance Converter App")

-The Distance Converter App consists of two spinner or dropdown controls, one input field, one display field, and two buttons.
-The numbered list below highlights the numbered features in the image above.
+The Distance Converter app consists of two spinner or dropdown controls, one input field, one display field, and two buttons.
+The list below highlights the numbered features in the image above.
 1. The Convert From widget is a spinner or dropdown control that allows users to select the type of distance value they want to convert from.
 The default value for this widget is "Miles."
-2. The Convert To widget is a spinner or drop control that allows users to select the type of distance value they want to convert to.
+2. The Convert To widget is a spinner or dropdown control that allows users to select the type of distance value they want to convert to.
 The default value for this widget is "Kilometers."
 3. The Value field is a control that allows users to specify a value for the Convert From field.
-4. The Result field displays the results once the user clicks the Convert button.
+4. The Result field displays the output of the conversion once the user clicks the Convert button.
 5. The Convert button allows the user to view the Results of the conversion based on their selections.
-6. The Clear button resets the values of the widgets back to their original values so that they user can enter new data.
+6. The Clear button resets the values of the widgets back to their original values so that the user can enter new data.

 #2.0 Using the Distance Converter App
 The Distance Converter App is an easy application to use.
-The Convert From dropdown control allows user to select from a distant list of options for the distance type to convert from.
-The default value for this field is Miles.
+The Convert From dropdown control allows a user to select from a distinct list of options for the distance type to convert from.
 Additionally, the Convert To dropdown also provides users with the same list of options for the distance type to convert to.
-The default value for this field is Kilometers.
 The options include:

 * Miles
 * Feet